t-harvey/JerryGen/README.md

 file in the jerry-core directory does not have the variable
 <code>CONFIG_DISABLE_ES2015_TYPEDARRAY_BUILTIN</code> commented out,
-then any attempt to use the ArrayBuffer in a script will result in a "script error" message from the interpreter, even though the script containing the <code>ArrayBuffer</code> declaration may be otherwise error free.
+then any attempt to use the ArrayBuffer in a script will result in a "Script Error" message from the interpreter, even though the script containing the <code>ArrayBuffer</code> declaration may be otherwise error free.
 Of course, if a user's scripts don't use
 <code>ArrayBuffer</code>, then it might behoove him to compile without